New COVID-19 testing options available by appointment only.*

 Our pharmacies and MinuteClinic clinics are uniquely positioned to help address the pandemic and protect people's health.
 Building on the company's comprehensive efforts to help slow the spread of the virus, we can bring safe and effective testing options closer to home and help increase access to testing options for even more individuals.
 This allows us to continue to help slow the spread of the virus.

-Testing is not be available at all CVS Pharmacy locations.
-Testing will not take place inside any retail locations, and CVS Pharmacy, HealthHUB and MinuteClinic will continue to serve customers and patients.
+Testing will not be available at all CVS Pharmacy locations.
+These COVID-19 tests will not take place inside any retail locations, and CVS Pharmacy, HealthHUB and MinuteClinic will continue to serve customers and patients.

-Through this effort we are hoping to provide additional access in areas of the country that need additional testing and are selecting CVS Pharmacy locations with these criteria in mind.
+CVS Health currently has more than 4,500 testing locations across the country.
+Through this effort we are hoping to provide access in areas of the country that need additional testing and are selecting CVS Pharmacy locations with this criterion in mind.

-How many drive-thru COVID-19 tests will you be able to do per day at each site?
+How many COVID-19 tests will you be able to do per day at each site?

-How much does it cost to get a drive-thru test?
+How much does it cost to get a test?
 Is the test covered by insurance?

-Do people still need to make an appointment online to get a drive-thru test?
+Do people still need to make an appointment online to get a test?

 Yes, patients need to make an appointment in advance online at CVS.com.
 Patients need to preregister, provide their insurance information as appropriate and verify their eligibility for testing.
 Once they have registered, the patient is provided with an appointment window for that same day or up to two days out.